 You are here

-With what Sutton calls “the best team I’ve ever assembled,” Napa Rose chefs put on a nightly show, committed to providing the best possible wine experience, and features the largest number of staff who have passed the Level I Introductory Sommelier Course – a total of 42, including Chef Sutton -- at any restaurant in the world.
+Sutton transitioned to Southern California and the Napa Rose restaurant in 2000 through encouragement from Disney to create a restaurant with a spacious exhibition to complement his energetic sense of fun.
+Only seasonal, hand-selected ingredients from the Golden State’s diverse regions are sourced to create an award-winning menu.
+With what Sutton calls “the best team I’ve ever assembled,” Napa Rose chefs put on a nightly show, committed to providing the best possible wine experience, which features the largest number of staff who have passed the Level I Introductory Sommelier Course – a total of forty-two, including Chef Sutton -- at any restaurant in the world.

 Fri.
 Oct 14 Registration at 10:00am / Shotgun at 12:00pm

 Sat.
 Oct 15 6pm-9pm (VIP & FHB/MC Preferred 5pm-9pm)